bgord/knowledge/roadmap.md

 - How to utilize a `useContext` hook to make it act like a Redux store?
 - What's `useCallback` useful for?
 - What apart from DOM refs can be stored in `useRef` hook?
+- How to test components that fetch data?
+- How to use error boundaries?

 - How to test components that fetch data within `act`?
-- How to use error boundaries?

 - How to setup a `xstate` for a basic example?
 - What's a difference between `createElement` vs `cloneElement`
 - How to use `memo`?
 How's that different than `useMemo`?